laleksic/StillAlive/README.md

 Go to the folder containing `Rogue Survivor Still Alive.csproj` in your terminal, and to build for 64-bit Windows 7 run the following command:

 ```
-dotnet publish -c Release -r win7-x64 --self-contained
+dotnet build -c Release -r win7-x64 --self-contained

 ```

-and you'll get a nice little bundle you can run and distribute inside the subfolder `bin\Release\net6.0\win7-x64\publish\`.
+and you'll get a nice little bundle you can run and distribute inside the subfolder `bin\Release\net6.0\win7-x64\`.
 It includes all dependencies so players don't have to worry about having the right version of the .NET runtime installed or anything like that.

 To build for 64-bit Linux, replace `win7-x64` above with `linux-x64`.
 For other platforms, see: https://learn.microsoft.com/en-us/dotnet/core/rid-catalog